-- A knowledge and ability to apply the fundamental principles and concepts of Computer Science, including abstraction, decomposition, logic, algorithms and data representation. - The ability to investigate problems in computational terms through practical experience of solving such problems, including developing programs to do so. - The capacity to think creatively, innovatively, analytically, logically and critically. - The capacity to see relationships between different aspects of Computer Science, society and the wider world.
+- The knowledge and ability to apply the fundamental principles and concepts of Computer Science, including abstraction, decomposition, logic, algorithms and data representation. - The ability to investigate and analyse problems in computational terms through practical experience of solving such problems, including developing programs to do so. - The capacity to think creatively, innovatively, analytically, logically and critically. - The capacity to see relationships between different aspects of Computer Science, society and the wider world. - Mathematical skills. - The ability to articulate the individual (moral), social (ethical), legal and cultural opportunities and risks of digital technology.

-Software development and the teaching of fundamental programming techniques are extended in the A-level course, which encourages emphasis on problem solving, computer programming, algorithm design and the mathematical skills used to express computational laws and processes.
+Mathematical skills are embedded throughout the content of the course alongside a strong emphasis on software development, the study of fundamental programming techniques and the building of knowledge and understanding of core Computer Science concepts.
+Problem solving, computer programming, algorithm design and the mathematical skills used to express computational laws and processes are key components of the course.
 Students will also study the characteristics of processors, hardware, software, data structures and data types used in a computer system.
-The programming project gives learners an opportunity to create a complete program and associated documentation which is focused on software development and is related to a project title of their choice.
-The programming language to be used is investigated and considered by each student, but Python is used predominantly for teaching.
+A programming project gives learners an opportunity to create a complete system and associated documentation which is focused on software development and is related to a project title of their choice.
+The programming language to be used is investigated and considered by each student, whilst Python is used predominantly for teaching.

-Examination board: OCR A-level Computer Science CLICK HERE
+Examination board: OCR A-level Computer Science